louisameline/XClick/README.md

 Predict and prevent x-clicks
 -------------------------

-As of 2013/11/17, x-clicks happen in Internet Explorer *only*, in all versions (from IE5 to current IE11).
+As of 2013/11/17, x-clicks happen in Internet Explorer in all versions (from IE5 to current IE11) and in Chrome (v42+ at least).

 What I call an "x-click" is actually a regular click event which is triggered in the unusual circumstances described below.